cncf/communitygroups/README.md

 - Joining the CNCF organizer-exclusive Slack channel for collaboration
 - Boosting the visibility of your community group and events.
 See below under the “Communication” section for more details.
 - 25% discount to Linux Foundation training exams for CKAD and KCNA.
+- Discounts to KubeCon + CloudNativeCons around the world
 - Cost coverage for the hosted community platform, Bevy
   - This includes support from CNCF (Audra Montenegro and Katie Greenley).
   - And quarterly tips and tricks session hosted by Bevy expert Maia Walshe